dharaneesh-2005/millikit/client/VERCEL_DEPLOYMENT_GUIDE.md

 ## Support

-If you need additional assistance with deployment, please contact our support team or refer to Vercel's documentation at [vercel.com/docs](https://vercel.com/docs).
+If you need additional assistance with deployment, please refer to Vercel's documentation at [vercel.com/docs](https://vercel.com/docs).